 - QUICK & EFFORTLESS: Get on-demand steam ready in just 30 seconds for quick & easy results.

 - NO CHEMICALS OR RESIDUE: With the power of steam, you can remove grease and grime with just water — no chemicals needed and no residue left behind.

-- 2 washable microfiber pads lift and lock in dirt - no more messy mops and heavy buckets
+- LOCK IN DIRT: 2 machine washable microfiber pads lift and lock in dirt - no more messy mops and heavy buckets.

-- A soft-grip handle and comfortable design that make it easy to maneuver without physical strain
+- COMFORT & CONVENIENCE: A soft-grip handle and comfortable design that make it easy to maneuver without physical strain.

 What breaks on the handle?
 The steam mop handle consists of two internal plastic sleeves that provide a slip connection.
 A screw then pulls the two sections of the handle together, clamping around the metal arm of the handle.

 The internal plastic screw mounts are the weak part of the Shark handle!